litegapps/litegapps.github.io/content/doc/litegapps_variant.md

 *``[AUTO]LiteGapps_Micro_arm64_12.0_v3.0_official.zip Size = 616.0 MB``*

-***Description =** LiteGapps Micro is a package containing half of the pixel variants that you consider important and necessary for the user.*
+***Description** : LiteGapps Micro is a package containing half of the pixel variants that you consider important and necessary for the user.*

 ### Core
 - Android Migrate